uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 {image file-path="img/chapters/different-data-types.png" alt="Icons representing seven different types of files or data points are shown.
 These are audio files, mouse clicks, online transactions, online messages, email, images, and a spreadsheet."}

-Big Data almost always uses more than one data type, and this contributes to the complexity of it.
+Big data almost always uses more than one data type, and this contributes to the complexity of it.
 Different data types have different attributes and therefore the data doesn't simply fit into rows and columns of a spreadsheet or database (e.g. the dimensions of an image will need to be recorded in a different way to the length of an audio clip).

 ## Velocity

 There are two ways to measure Velocity: the speed at which the data is being generated, and the speed at which it is being {glossary-link term="data-processing"}processed{glossary-link end}.
-Big Data tends to be produced continually, and is available in real time.
+Big data tends to be produced continually, and is available in real time.
 In many situations it also needs to be processed in real time, and processing this data as quickly as it is created is not easy!

 For example, every time you make a purchase using your debit or credit card on an EFTPOS machine, that transaction is recorded and processed.